-CarMax offers in-house financing, but they also work with second-party financial institutions, and depending on your situation, you might be able to secure a better loan with an outside financer.
-This is especially true if you have a bank who you have been with for years and who will work with you.
+CarMax offers in-house financing, but they also work with second-party financial institutions.
+Depending on your situation, you might be able to secure a better loan with an outside financer.
+This is especially true if you have a bank that you have been with for years and who will work with you.

-How many times have you been sucked into buying an “extended warranty” package on a vehicle?
+How often have you been sucked into buying an “extended warranty” package on a vehicle?
 Salespeople know how to make you feel as though you are buying the best car on planet earth and then, at the same time, make you feel like you need extra coverage on it.
-Unfortunately, that $2,500 is typically wrapped into the loan, which means you end up paying interest on that too!
+Unfortunately, that $2,500 is typically wrapped into the loan, which means you pay interest on that too!

 That’s not to say that an extended warranty is a bad idea, but you should know that you can buy coverage from outside sources as well.
 Shop around and make sure you are getting the best coverage for the best possible price.

 In addition to using its algorithm to set its sale prices, CarMax uses it to quote the price it will pay to buy your used car as well.
 That is what allows CarMax to give quotes so quickly, at all hours of the day, without ever having seen the vehicle.
 However, if you are planning to trade your vehicle in, and you know the car is worth more than they have offered, you may be able to work with someone on the trade-in price.